UMM-CSci-3601/intro-to-git/PART_2_JAVA_INTRODUCTIONS.md

 ```

 Make sure you include the `\n` (newline) in the string so we don't end up
-with one really super long line.
-In fact our tests require that every greeting
+with one really super long line of output.
+In fact our tests require that
-have the form
+every greeting have the form

 ```text
    <name> says <greeting>!